Rustaq District, Afghanistan

 Rustaq District is a district of Takhar Province, northern Afghanistan.
 The district centre is the town of Rostaq.
-As recently as 2020, the district was considered to be under government control, as opposed to control by the Taliban.
-However, the district has had issues with illegal armed men.

 Geography

 Rustaq has an area of 1915 square kilometers, comparatively equivalent to Maui.
-The district has the Rustaq River, or the Ab-i Rustaq, running through the district, emptying into the Panj River.
+The Rustaq River, or the Ab-i Rustaq, runs through the district, emptying into the Panj River.
 Some streams run to the Kokcha River.

 Location

 This district borders 12 other districts.
 Going clockwise from the north, they are Chah Ab District, Shahri Buzurg District, Argo District, Tishkan District, Kishim District, Kalafgan District, Taluqan District, Hazar Sumuch District, Khwaja Ghar District, Dashti Qala District, Khwaja Bahauddin District, and finally Yangi Qala District.
 Shahri Buzurg, Argo, Tishkan, and Kishim districts are all located in Badakhshan Province, with all other districts Rustaq borders in Takhar province.
 Taluqan District holds the provincial capital, Taloqan.

-Many districts to its north and west have increased Taliban activity, however, Rustaq has escaped that fate.

 Demographics

 Rustaq has 102 males for every 100 females or 2% more males than females.
-The median age is 16.1 years old, and the average household size is 6.5 persons, meaning there is about 30 thousand households in the district.
+The median age is 16.1 years old, and the average household size is 6.5 persons, meaning there are about 30,000 households in the district.

 Most of the population lives next to the Rustaq River.